 Students are expected to comply with all designated quiet hours.
-Residence hall and suburb quiet hours are minimally established from 10:00pm to 9:00am Sunday through Thursday and 12:00am to 9:00am Friday and Saturday.
+Residence hall and suburb quiet hours have a set standard from 10:00pm to 9:00am Sunday through Thursday and 12:00am to 9:00am Friday and Saturday.
 The individual hall communities may extend these hours.